 Headline inflation increased from an average of 1.2% in 2020 to some 2.7% in 2021 and even some 6% at the end of the year.
 Inflationary pressures at the end of the year (around 1.5%) came from higher energy costs, especially electricity, oil, gas and automotive fuel.
 Higher prices for consumer goods such as cars, furniture and computer equipment arising out of the rapid recovery in global markets also contributed.
 As most of these effects are expected to be of a largely temporary nature, headline inflation is expected to stabilise at around 3.0% in the coming two years.
 Rising energy prices are expected to contribute a relatively large element to inflation, however.
-The tight labour market and economic recovery are also expected to result in inflationary pressures as wage settlements creep up, increasing production unit costs.
-This is expected to be tempered somewhat by the assumption that the growth in vacancies will be at the lower end of the wage scale.
+The tight labour market and economic recovery are also expected to be tempered somewhat by the assumption that the growth in vacancies will be at the lower end of the wage scale.